SamPedley/SamPedley.github.io/dev/_posts/2014-10-08-Code-snipits.markdown

 date:   2014-08-10 20:58:58
 categories:
 published: true
+description: If you're anyting like me you keep re-using little snipits of code on just about every project, so I've compiled some of my favorites here so I don't forget.
 ---

 Just some little pices of code I keep coming back to every project: